Professors (with or without tenure)

-Copy or example of letter sent to external reviewers.
+Copy or example of solicitation letter sent to external reviewers.
+(Generated in SmartPath.)

 At least two internal letters are expected as evidence of the Department’s evaluation of the candidate.
 The internal reviewers should be at or above the rank considered.
 (This is optional for the clinical professor track.)

-UPDATED: Course Evaluations: Teaching statement, evidence of teaching experience and performance, including an explanation of the teaching evaluation system and where the candidate ranks in the system (quantitative evaluations on teaching).
-Teaching evaluations should be summarized in this section.
+UPDATED: Evidence of experience and quality of teaching: Provide the candidate’s teaching statement, and provide an explanation of the teaching evaluation system and where the candidate ranks in the system (quantitative evaluations on teaching).
+Teaching evaluations should be summarized in SmartPath step Teaching Evaluation Summary.
 If the candidate is from industry and tenure is requested, provide in-depth justification for prediction of teaching success in a university setting.
+NEW: For Clinical track appointees without a record of relevant teaching experience, include in the chair’s letter, a brief statement on how the school/college/unit will support the candidate’s development and/or mentorship skills.

-Appointment Activity Record form (AAR): Required for provost approval of hire
+Appointment Activity Record form (AAR): Required for provost approval of hire.
+A waiver of posting will be requested for target of opportunity hires and dual career hires.

-9. Executive Committee considers candidate for position, ADAA notifies department of outcome
+9. Executive Committee considers candidate for position, ADAA Office notifies department of outcome.

 11. UPDATED: ADAA requests approval to hire from Provost’s Office (may delay offer anywhere from 4 to 6 weeks.)
 Once the Provost approves, ADAA will inform department.

-12. Once offer letter and startup are approved, the department submits a final Faculty Start-Up Worksheet to the ADAA for signature.
+12. Once the offer letter and startup are approved, the department submits a final Faculty Start-Up Worksheet to the ADAA for signature.
 A signed copy will be supplied to the department following execution.
 If grants will be transferred, please also include the Transfer Grant Form.

 13. Department sends approved letter to candidate and copies ADAA.

-14. If candidate accepts, department sends original signed letter to ADAA and begins employment paperwork for RPM-HR.
+14. If candidate accepts, department sends the signed offer letter to the ADAA Office and begins employment paperwork for RPM-HR.

-15. ADAA submits Regents Communication for final approval of new faculty hire.
+15. ADAA Office submits Regents Communication for final approval of new faculty hires.
 ADAA office notifies department of Regent approval.